sfepy/sfepy/doc/tutorial.rst

 #.
 A top-level script (usually `simple.py` as in this tutorial) reads
    in an input file.

 #.
-Following the contents of the input file, a :class:`Problem
-   <sfepy.discrete.problem.Problem>` instance is created -- this
+Following the contents of the input file, a `Problem` instance is created
-   is the input file coming to life.
-Let us call the instance :class:`Problem <sfepy.discrete.problem.Problem>`.
+   -- this is the input file coming to life.
+Let us call the instance `Problem`.

-   * The :class:`Problem <sfepy.discrete.problem.Problem>` sets up its domain,
-     regions (various sub-domains), fields (the FE approximations), the equations and the solvers.
+   * The `Problem` sets up its domain, regions (various sub-domains), fields (the FE approximations), the equations and the solvers.
 The equations determine the materials and variables in use -- only those are fully instantiated, so the input